 In November 2011, Parks & Recreation applied for funding through the Transportation Enhancements Program.
 This program is intended for bikeways and other enhancements to the transportation network.
 In June 2012, VDOT awarded a $640,000 grant to the City for this project.

 The initial design work revealed difficulties implementing the project as proposed, so City staff worked with VDOT to change the scope of the project.
 The new scope runs from the west end of the Midtown Apartments trail to a connection with Bonney Road.

-With the difficulties resolved, the current project is moving forward and design is nearly complete.
+With the difficulties resolved, the current project is moving forward and design is complete.
 Acquisition of small portions of right-of-way for the project will begin shortly.
-Construction could begin in early 2015 and is expected to last about one year.
+Construction could begin in early 2065 and is expected to last about one year.

 Phase 3 - Future

-Plans include a continuation across Constitution Drive to connect to the Transit Corridor and then Virginia Beach Blvd.
-Linkage will also continue across Bonney Road to connect to Mount Trashmore Park via bridge.
-This will provide a valuable bike-pedestrian linkage across I-264 as envisioned in the master plan and the Pembroke SGA Plan.
+The 2007 Master Plan includes a continuation across Constitution Drive to connect to the Transit Corridor and then Virginia Beach Blvd.
+Another line will continue across Bonney Road to connect to Mount Trashmore Park via a bridge, which will provide a valuable bike-pedestrian linkage across I-264 as envisioned in the master plan and the Pembroke SGA Plan.
 Currently, the nearest crossing points for bikes and pedestrians are at the busy interchanges with Independence Blvd and Rosemont Rd.